mtoles/BeNYfits-ProADA/analysis/tmp.md

 ## bm_cq_0

-How has the person communicated their concerns to their boyfriend regarding his marijuana use?
+How has the person communicated their concerns about their boyfriend's marijuana use to him so far?

 ## bm_cq_1

-What specific effects on the relationship has the person attributed to their boyfriend's marijuana use?
+What specific impacts on the relationship have been mentioned due to the boyfriend's marijuana use?

 ## bm_cq_2

-What actions or changes has the person suggested to their boyfriend to address the impact of his marijuana use on their relationship?
+What has the person identified as a proposed solution or action they would take if their boyfriend's marijuana use and its impact on the relationship does not change?

 ## ex_cq

-What specific conversations or actions have you taken to address your boyfriend's marijuana use and its effects on your relationship?
+Can you provide the sections of the document that detail the communication between the person and their boyfriend regarding his marijuana use?

 ## bm_ca_0

-I discussed the weed and sex issue with my boyfriend, expressing my feelings about how his constant state of being stoned affects our intimacy and synchronization during sex.
-I explained that it sometimes feels like he's more engaged with acting out a scenario rather than being present with me, and that his behavior becomes too rough and impersonal.
-He seemed surprised by my concerns and promised not to smoke so that we could be on the same mental state.
-However, he ended up smoking again shortly after our conversation.
+I discussed the weed and sex issue with my boyfriend, expressing my feelings that his constant state of being stoned affects our intimacy and synchronization during sex.
+I mentioned that it feels like he's more trying to act out a porn movie with a stranger rather than being engaged with me, and that he becomes too rough and impersonal when he's stoned.

 ## bm_ca_1

-The specific effects on the relationship attributed to my boyfriend's marijuana use include his inability to engage in normal conversation due to being stoned every time we are together, which has led to a lack of intellectual engagement and feeling like I'm watching a stoned zombie every night.
-Additionally, his marijuana use has affected our sexual relationship; I feel he becomes too rough and impersonal, trying to act out a porn movie rather than being engaged with me.
-This has contributed to a feeling of being used and placed second to his desire to get high, especially noticeable when he immediately smoked after sex despite our prior discussion about his usage.
+The specific impacts on the relationship due to my boyfriend's marijuana use include a lack of normal conversation as he is stoned from dinner until he falls asleep, issues with sexual intimacy where he becomes too rough and impersonal, and a general feeling of being second place to his weed consumption.
+Additionally, there's a loss of respect for him as he has transformed from who he was to what I described as a 'stoned zombie' every night.

 ## bm_ca_2

-I discussed the weed and sex issue with my boyfriend, expressing my concerns about how his constant state of being stoned affects our intimacy and our ability to connect.
-I suggested that he not smoke up so that we could be in the same state of mind, especially during intimate moments.
-Additionally, we talked about possibly switching products or methods of consuming marijuana, though he showed no interest in making such changes.
+I'm thinking of asking him for a break until my work matters get settled and we can agree on what amount of smoking is ok when we are together.

 ## ex_ca

-I discussed the weed and sex issue with my boyfriend, expressing my concerns about how his constant state of being stoned affects our intimacy and our ability to connect.
-I explained that it feels like he's more focused on acting out a scene than being present with me, which sometimes makes the sex feel rough and impersonal.
-He seemed surprised by my concerns and promised not to smoke so that we could be on the same level mentally.
-However, immediately after we had sex, he went to 'go to the bathroom' and returned smelling of weed, which made me feel used and secondary to his desire to get high.
+After last post, I discussed the weed and sex issue with BF.
+I told him that I feel like the one of the reasons we are not in sync sometimes is because he is stoned every time and way far off in his own little world.
+I sometimes feel he's more trying to act out a porn movie with a stranger instead of being engaged with me, and that he becomes too rough and impersonal.
+He seemed surprised that I had those concerns and said he'd not smoke up so that we could be in the same state of mind.

 ## pm_instruction_full